hanluOMH/openwallet-multipaz-developer-website/codelabs/Utopia Wholesale Codelab/Holder/0-Obtaining a credential.md

 ```

 ProvisioningSupport is a subclass of OpenID4VCIBackend, which is defined in the Multipaz library.
 ProvisioningSupport class is the bridge between your wallet and credential issuers.
 It handles authentication, authorization, and secure communication.
+Here creates an OPENID4VCI_CLIENT_PREFERENCES object, which defines configuration parameters such as clientId, redirectUrl, locals, and signingAlgorithms.
+The OPENID4VCI_CLIENT_PREFERENCES is then used when calling launchOpenID4VCIProvisioning.

 #### **1.3 Examine Key Methods**